 (iv) The delta region of the eastern coast is frequently struck by cyclones.

-Answer: The Bay of Bengal is the centre of various pressure changes and hence there is always a chance of development of cyclone.
+Answer: The Bay of Bengal is the centre of various pressure changes and hence there is always a chance of the development of cyclones.
 Due to this, the delta region of the eastern coast is frequently struck by cyclones.

 (v) Parts of Rajasthan, Gujarat and the leeward side of the Western Ghats are drought-prone.